About the course

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.

-*A desire to teach and work with young people
+*a desire to teach, motivate and enthuse young people

-*Interest in and commitment to education and children
+*interest in and commitment to the education of children

 About the training provider